Credit: The British Speleological Archives 207Y-F Wharfedale

 Given the numerous records which reference the caverns as well as the detailed sketches of the cave, it can be reasonably assumed that they do exist.
 However, it is unlikely that they will be accessed anytime soon.
 According to documents held within the BSA archives (207Y-F Wharfedale), the only shaft that intercepted the caverns was Old Turf Pits.
 The site of this shaft now contains a large spoil heap with a sizable depression in the centre.
 More than likely, the internal walling was supported via a wooden collar which after rotting away, would have caused the shaft to collapse.
 This is the reason that members of GMAG do not conduct descents into mines that are supported on wooden collars.

 There are two other shafts close to the Old Turf Pits including Whim shaft and the West Turf Pits.
 West Turf Pits has also collapsed, with whim shaft currently covered with railway sleepers and spoil.
-The Grassington Mines Appreciation Group intends on erecting a fence around Whim Shaft and removing the spoil sometime in 2021.
+The Grassington Mines Appreciation Group intends on erecting a fence around Whim Shaft and removing the spoil.
 From here the group does intend on exploring the shaft, however it must be noted that there is no mention of this mine connecting with the caverns.

 To reopen Old Turf Pits shaft would be a huge undertaking and is unlikely to ever happen due to financial constraints.
 Access into the cave system is an exciting prospect that generates keen interest on internet message boards and down the local pub.
 However these conversations are never likely to materialize into anything more than wishful thinking.
 For now the Lost Caverns of Grassington Moor shall remain "lost".